 The best way to weld galvanized steel is to remove the protective zinc coating.
-This way, you avoid all the problems that the coating creates, either health issues or welding defects.
+This way, you avoid all the problems, either health issues or defects.
 Welding becomes easier, faster, cleaner, cheaper, and safer.
-Welding is going to damage the coating anyway, so it’s best to remove it yourself in the first place.
+Welding is going to damage the coating anyway, so it’s best to remove it yourself.

-Even for simple metal fabrications, removing the coating is faster and costs less if you must remove spatter and smoke after welding.
+Even for simple metal fabrications, removing the coating is faster and costs less than removing spatter and smoke.

 When you weld heavy-duty projects or repairs, you always remove the coating to get the strongest joints.
 This way you ensure that no joint will fail and prevent injuries or costly damages.

 Also, without the coating, you can use popular processes that cannot weld over galvanization.
 These are described later.

 Removing the coating

 However, removing the coating has its own issues.
 Because zinc is firmly attached to the steel, you need some aggressive ways to remove it:

 - Grinding is the simplest and quickest removal method.
 It’s good enough for most jobs and procedures, but it always leaves zinc residue behind.